geodnet/GEODNET_API/GEODNET_PPK_API.md

 ## Document Description

-This document is mainly used to define the relevant APIs in the PPK service, including user login and data download.
+This document is mainly intended for customers who need to obtain historical RTCM raw data.
+Customers can use the API we provide to download the required RTCM raw data.

 > [!IMPORTANT]
 > In PPK, the account system is independent.
 Please make sure you have obtained a username and password from GEODNET before use.